-USDA Approves Drought-Causing Trees
+USDA to Approve Drought-Causing GMO Eucalyptus Trees

-Attorneys from the Center for Food Safety, the Center for Biological Diversity, the Sierra Club and the Dogwood Alliance filed action against the USDA last year to fight the release.
+After the USDA received a permit application in 2011, the USDA began its environmental impact studies.
+Attorneys from the Center for Food Safety, the Center for Biological Diversity, the Sierra Club and the Dogwood Alliance filed action against the USDA in 2011 to fight the release.

-Eucalyptus trees create wildfire conditions because their bark and leaves are particularly dry and they litter the ground with kindling.
+Eucalyptus trees also create wildfire conditions because their bark and leaves are particularly dry and they litter the ground with kindling.
 This has proven the case in Australia’s wildfires in 2009, where hundreds of millions of acres of the trees burned out of control for many months.

 They also produce drought conditions because their roots dive incredibly deep and drink water from underground drinking water aquifers.
 This fact has been proven by plantations in the Lumaco District of Chile.
 Here indigenous Mapuche communities have run out of water after eucalyptus plantations spring up around their settlements.